how to get rid of fungus gnats

 As a fourth step, in extreme fungus gnat infestation cases, you can remove the top inch (or two) of soil to physically remove the gnat larvae.
 This can be difficult if you don't want to disrupt root systems, so do it with caution.
 Second, consider replacing organic matter with inorganic materials such as horticultural sand, perlite, akadama, LECA, coir, pumice, or vermiculite.
 Gnats love organic matter, like orchid bark and forest materials, so try to avoid them.
 The right ratio of inorganic, or sterile, materials will improve drainage, prevent soil compaction, and create an unfavorable environment for gnat infestations.
 Third, decorative top stones or pebbles can be used for aesthetic purposes while also deterring gnats from accessing the soil surface.
 However, keep in mind that some plants may not tolerate the added weight or possible heat stress, so be sure to do your research before adding this step.
 While it's not a silver bullet solution, this trick will create a physical barrier that hinders gnats from laying their eggs in the soil.

 Adding pebbles to top soil may help prevent soil gnats, but some plants will not tolerate the added weight or potential heat stress they may cause.
+Avoid heavy materials like sand or marble.

 5. Tools and tactics to get rid of gnats in soil